 Ultimately, your lead nurturing tactics should improve ROI for your business, and if they don’t, it’s time to reconsider your strategies.

-Concentrate on strategies that resonate with your leads, and invest time and money in tactics that earn your business more quality leads that will become customers.
+Concentrate on strategies that resonate with your leads, and invest time and money in tactics that earn your business more qualified leads that will become customers.

 Creating and publishing content is another great way to nurture leads.

 Let’s take a look at a few ways you can nurture leads with content.

 Email marketing is a popular form of lead nurturing, and it allows you to reach potential customers right in their inboxes.
 It’s so effective because 74% of people prefer to receive commercial communications via email.

 With email marketing, you can send content directly to leads that move them through the sales funnel.

 You can also personalize your emails, and research shows that personalized emails earn up to six times more revenue per email.

 It’s important to remember that your email content needs to provide value to leads in order to work.
 Nobody likes spam.